FutureForwardAgentics/comfy-mcp-server/README.md

 - `NEG_PROMPT_NODE_ID` to the id of the negative text prompt node (optional).
 - `OUTPUT_NODE_ID` to the id of the output node with the final image.
 - `OUTPUT_MODE` to either `url` or `file` to select desired output.
+- `COMFY_WORKING_DIR` to set the default directory for saving images (optional, defaults to current working directory).

 **Note on backwards compatibility:** `PROMPT_NODE_ID` is still supported and takes precedence over `POS_PROMPT_NODE_ID`.
 If only `PROMPT_NODE_ID` is set, it will be used as the `POS_PROMPT_NODE_ID` variable.